Axlefublr/main/README.md

 This is my main repository, for stuff I work on and use most

-It's not meant to be used for anyone other than me, due to endless dependencies and so what would seem like clutter to someone who's, once again, not me
+It's not meant to be used for anyone other than me, due to endless dependencies and what would seem like clutter to someone who's, once again, not me

 # You _will_ get an error